-Michael Cohen makes 2nd appearance before Trump grand jury
+Stormy Daniels meets with prosecutors investigating Trump

-NEW YORK (AP) — The New York grand jury investigating Donald Trump was hearing more testimony Wednesday from Michael Cohen, who paid off a porn star in 2016 to keep her from going public about a claimed sexual encounter with Trump a decade before he was elected president.
+The New York grand jury investigating Donald Trump was hearing more testimony Wednesday from Michael Cohen, who paid off a porn star in 2016 to keep her from going public about a claimed sexual encounter with Trump a decade before he was elected president.

 Cohen arrived at around 12:45 p.m. at the Manhattan building where the grand jury meets to give his second day of testimony.